Apply For SASSA Care Dependency Grant Online 2025

-The SASSA Care Dependency Grant provides financial assistance to parents, primary caregivers, or foster parents of children with severe disabilities who require full-time and special care.
+The SASSA Care Dependency Grant provides financial aid to parents, primary caregivers, or foster parents of children with severe disabilities who require full-time and special care.
 This grant supports children from birth until they turn 18 years old.
-Below, we break down everything you need to know about qualifying, applying, and maintaining this vital grant.

 apply for sassa care dependency grant